All spoilers regarding the Prequel Trilogy and the Original Trilogy are unmarked. You Have Been Warned.

 - Big Brother Mentor: He straddled the line between being this and a Parental Substitute to Anakin.

 - Cartwright Curse: A rather unfunny trend in the EU is if that you're set up to be Obi's love interest, you'll end up dying in his arms.
 Three out of the four women he has admitted to loving have died in his arms (the fourth one was already dying of terminal illness).
+In Star Wars: Kenobi, he cites Siri and Satine's deaths as a reason he's reluctant to start a relationship with Annileen.

 - Deadpan Snarker: One of the very best in the entire franchise.